-Add up the value as you read through this page, and I think you’ll agree that $47/month (or only $479/year) is an incredible price.
+Add up the value as you read through this page, and I think you’ll agree that $47/month is an incredible price.

 In addition, it’s ready to go!
 Mom, you can just print it or even use it straight from the computer.
 We know you’re busy (because we are, too), and we’re hoping this takes a huge load off your plate.

-Our prayer is that your family will be equipped to really use the Scriptures as the primary textbook in your home!
+Our prayer is that your family will be equipped to really use the Scriptures as your primary textbook in your home!

 Our curriculum starts each day with reading and study together of the Scriptures.
 You can choose from several options, each designed to be done together as a whole family (for any age).